 Doc Severinsen: “If You’re Going to Play What You Feel Like Playing Without a Goal of Some Kind Then You’re Not Going to Make It”

 In this interview, Doc Severinsen shares with Trumpet Magazine his multi-faceted experiences as a musician.
-Through the interview, you get tastes of Doc Severinsen on The Tonight Show, playing in Orchestras, as well as playing Latin Jazz in Mexico.
+Through the interview, you get tastes of Doc Severinsen on The Tonight Show, playing in Orchestras, as well as playing Latin Music in Mexico.

 Davy DeArmond: “Good Teachers Are Definitely Part of That Process to Help Point You in the Right Direction”

 Dr. DeArmond currently serves as trumpet instrumentalist and section leader with the United States Naval Academy Band.
 As an educator, he holds a faculty position at The Catholic University of America.